Product was successfully added to your shopping cart.

 LED Headlight Color Visualization Chart

-Although most LED headlight and fog light conversion kits currently on the market come exclusively in white, we offer four different LED colors options (yellow, white, blue and purple).
-The best way to decide which color you should choose for your LED bulbs is by taking a look at our LED headlight and fog light color visualization chart.
+The best way to decide which color you should choose for your LED bulbs is by taking a look at our LED headlight and fog light color visualization chart below.

-LED Headlights Color Guide - Chart Table
+LED Headlights Color Chart

-What is the brightest LED headlight color?
+What is the Brightest LED Headlight Color?

-The brightest LED color for your car's headlights and fog lights is white, approximately equivalent to a 5500K bulb color temperature in HIDs.
-Although the light output is the same for each color, the human eye responds better to a white light similar to natural sunlight.
+Although the light output is the same for each color, the human eye responds better to white light similar to natural sunlight.

 As mentioned above, LEDs generate light through a material that emits photons of light when charged.
-The light output (brightness) of LEDs is proportional to the amount of charge that's applied, therefore, the higher the charge the brighter the light emitted from the bulbs.

-The charge, measured in watts (W), is provided by the LED drivers also known as the LED electrical circuits, which is the power supply.
-Our LED headlight and fog light conversion kits come with three LED wattage options 25W, 35W, and 45W.
+The charge, measured in watts (W), is provided by the LED drivers also known as the LED electrical circuit, which is the power supply.

-For maximum brightness and the ultimate nighttime driving experience, we recommend going with our 45W LED kit in white, which produces an exceptionally powerful, dense and wide bright white light.
+For maximum brightness and the ultimate nighttime driving experience, we recommend going with our 45W LED kit in white, which produces exceptionally powerful, dense and wide bright white light.

-Watts (W) to Lumens Conversion Table
+Watts (W) to Lumens (Lm) Conversion Table

 25W 5000lm 800lm